lucapette/website/content/writing/the-appeal-of-static-typing.md

 end
 ```

 my Java brain exploded.
-I couldn't understand how any of it worked, I _had_ to
+I couldn't understand how any of it worked.

-understand how it worked.
-So I spent a few years in the the land of dynamically
+I _had_ to understand how it worked.
+So I spent a few years in the the land of
-typed languages.
+dynamically typed languages.
 The euphoria kept me going for a while.
-Meta-programming was
-cool, RSpec was cool, Sequel was cool.
-The community was fantastic.
-I left the
+Meta-programming was cool, RSpec was cool, Sequel was cool.
+The community was
-Java world and did not look back for years.
+fantastic.
+I left the Java world and did not look back for years.

 While I loved the language and its ecosystem, I was always uneasy putting Ruby
 applications to production.
 It feels funny writing this to me now because it